TrafficPLANit/PLANitTNTP/README.md

 February 2020:  We use ChicagoSketch for the unit tests.
 We compare our results against the ChicagoSketch_flow.tntp file.
 This file was created on 13 March 2016 (https://github.com/bstabler/TransportationNetworks/blob/master/Chicago-Sketch/ChicagoSketch_flow.tntp)

 We have been able to replicate the link cost modelling for Type 3 links in the Chicago Sketch data files.
 These use a BPR cost function with a standard maximum speed of 25 miles per hour.
 We have not been able to determine how the costs for links of types 1 and 2 are calculated.

+## Maven parent

+Projects need to be built from Maven before they can be run.
+The common maven configuration can be found in the PLANitParentPom project which acts as the parent for this project's pom.xml.

+> Make sure you install the PLANitParentPom pom.xml before conducting a maven build (in Eclipse) on this project, otherwise it cannot find the references dependencies, plugins, and other resources.

+## Git Branching model

+We adopt GitFlow as per https://nvie.com/posts/a-successful-git-branching-model/